 This recipe calls for pecan crumbs, which is basically just taking pecans and placing them in a blender until a flour like texture forms.

 It only takes a few seconds to blend up.

 I love using pecan crumbs in desserts for the holidays!

 Add the pecan crumbs, butter, brown sugar, and salt to a bowl.

 Use a rubber spatula to stir until combined.

-Spread evenly over the top of the sweet potatoes and bake for 30 minutes, until browned and bubbly!
+Spread the pecan topping evenly over the top of the sweet potatoes and bake for 30 minutes, until browned and bubbly!